Joe Walding

 Joseph Albert Walding (18 June 1926 – 5 June 1985) was a New Zealand politician of the Labour Party.
-He represented the Palmerston North for several terms.
+He represented the Palmerston North electorate for several terms.
 After his retirement from Parliament, he became High Commissioner to the United Kingdom, but died within months of taking the post.

 Biography

 Early life

 Walding was born in Christchurch, in 1926.
 He went to school in that city.
 When he was 15, he joined the New Zealand Merchant Navy and later the British Merchant Navy.
 The impressions that he gained through the war shaped his outlook on life.
 He became a carpenter after the war, working in the Wellington area.

 He married Eileen Norma Walding (née Paul) of Feilding in 1950.
 They had six daughters.
 After the marriage, the couple moved to Palmerston North.
 Walding joined his mother's catering business, Smith and Walding.
 Together with his brother Charlie, he developed the company into a successful venture.
 In 1957, Walding established Prepared Foods Co Ltd, a gourmet food and canning business with an export focus.